creativecoder/wordpress-local-dev/README.md

 The project has the following structure

 	Project root ..
-	- wp-config.php file (used for all sites)
+	- wp-config.php file (used for local development only; points to each site folder dynamically, depending on which site is being loaded)
 	- wordpress (git submodule of the official WordPress git repository )
 	- sample.local (sample site folder)
+		- index.php (which looks in the /wordpress folder to run wordpress)
 		- wp-content folder (for themes and plugins)
-		- db-config.php (database name, user, password, and prefix unique to each site)
-		- index.php (which looks in the /wordpress folder)
+		- wp-config.php (site configuration, except for database credientials, which go in files below)
+		- local-config.php (database credentials for local environment)
+		- dev-config.php (database credentials for local environment)
+		- staging-config.php (database credentials for local environment)
+		- production-config.php (database credentials for local environment)

 **Important:** create a symlink to the WordPress core files for each site (this is where the magic happens)